TechnicalPursuit/TIBET/README.md

 #### The Sum Of The Parts, Not Some Of The Parts&#8482;

-We like to say TIBET is The Sum Of The Parts, Not Some Of The Parts&#8482;, our way of saying TIBET is a seamlessly integrated solution; a platform **focused on solving both the business and technical problems** facing large-scale web projects.
+We like to say TIBET is The Sum Of The Parts, Not Some Of The Parts&#8482;, our way of saying TIBET is a seamlessly integrated solution, a truly full-stack solution.

 **TIBET reduces <a target="_blank" href="https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.qdk718ex5">technical
-complexity</a>, improves tooling, and lowers costs with a single-vendor solution that's <a target="_blank" href="http://www.technicalpursuit.com/support.xhtml">fully supported</a> from client to server, CLI to IDE.**
+complexity</a>, improves tooling, and lowers costs** with a single-vendor stack that's <a target="_blank" href="http://www.technicalpursuit.com/support.xhtml">fully supported</a> from client to server, CLI to IDE.

+Fully-integrated, fully-tooled, fully-supported; TIBET is built for business and government web development projects that need a turnkey solution.

 We built TIBET for enterprise applications, applications users run as their primary task, applications whose users depend on the keyboard and often